bokeh/bokeh/examples/plotting/README.md

     show(p)

-There are three subdirectories:
+## Structure

-* `file` examples that output to static HTML files
+The `file`  subdirectory contains examples that output to static HTML files

-* `notebook` examples that display inline in [Jupyter](http://jupyter.org) notebooks

-* `server` examples that send output to a Bokeh server, using the python client library for the server